bkrabach/recipe-executor/ai_context/generated/recipe_executor_code_files.md

     """Represents a single file to be generated.

     Attributes:
-        path (str): Relative path where the file should be written. content (str): The content of the file.
+        path: Relative path where the file should be written.
+        content: The content of the file.
     """

     path: str
     content: str

-class FileGenerationResult(BaseModel):
-    """Result of an LLM file generation request.

-    Attributes:
-        files (List[FileSpec]): List of files to generate. commentary (Optional[str]): Optional commentary from the LLM.
-    """

-    files: List[FileSpec]
-    commentary: Optional[str] = None

 class RecipeStep(BaseModel):
     """A single step in a recipe.

     Attributes:
-        type (str): The type of the recipe step. config (Dict): Dictionary containing configuration for the step.
+        type: The type of the recipe step.
+        config: Dictionary containing configuration for the step.
     """

     type: str